 The Company has been required to make certain information available to investors under Article 23 of the Directive from 18 November 2014 following the Manager giving notice to the FCA of its intention to market the Company's shares in the UK.
-There were no material changes to such information from such date to 31 December 2014.

 This information can be found in the Directive Investor Disclosure Document available at www.bcgr.bm.